Is Cocaine a Stimulant or a Depressant?

 Back to top

-Cocaine addiction is a life-threatening condition that cannot be treated without professional help.
-A reputable drug rehab center can provide detox, inpatient rehab, and outpatient rehabilitation programs, and help you learn how to live a life of recovery.
-You or your loved one can be drug free!
-All you have to do is make that first call to start on the path towards finding your way home.
-Learn more about cocaine addiction treatment.
+So, is cocaine a depressant or a stimulant?
+Cocaine is a stimulant and addiction to it can be life-threatening and must be treated with professional help.
+A reputable drug rehab center like Avenues Recovery can provide detox, inpatient rehab, and outpatient rehabilitation programs, and help you learn how to live a life of recovery.
+You or your loved one can be drug-free!
+The first step toward finding your way home is to reach out for help